-Table 7-1 shows the IRM requirements for 9 sensitivity cases as compared to the preliminary base case (PBC) results.
+Table 7-1 shows the IRM requirements for 9 sensitivity cases.
 Because of the lengthy computer run time and personnel needed to perform a full Tan 45 analysis in IRM studies14, this method was applied for only select cases as noted in the table.
-It should be recognized that some accuracy is sacrificed when a Tan 45 analysis is not utilized.
+While the parametric analyses are broadly indicative of magnitude and direction of the IRM impacts, it should be recognized that some accuracy is sacrificed when a Tan 45 analysis is not utilized.

 In addition to showing the IRM requirements for various sensitivity cases, Table 7-1 shows the Loss of Load Hours (LOLH) and Expected Unserved Energy (EUE) reliability metrics for each case15.
 These two metrics, along with the LOLE metric, are important measures of reliability risk in that together, they describe the frequency, duration, and magnitude of loss of load events16.
-The data used to calculate LOLH and EUE are collected from GE-MARS output.
+The reliability risk measures provided by these two metrics, in addition to IRM impacts, provide Executive Committee members with different aspects of system risk for selecting the Final IRM.
+The data used to calculate LOLH and EUE are collected from GE-MARS output, and are provided for information only.

 Sensitivity Cases 1 through 5 in Table 7-1 are annually performed and illustrate how the IRM would be impacted if certain major IRM study parameters were not represented in the IRM base case.
 Four of these cases show reasonable results when compared to past results.
-The fifth, 'No Load Forecast Uncertainty', usually shows a continued rising trend or increase each time the data is renewed.
-For the 2022 IRM study, the introduction of a new LFU model has reversed that trend.
-These parameters and their IRM impacts are discussed in Sections 5.1.2 and 5.4, respectively.
+The fifth, 'No Load Forecast Uncertainty', usuallyhas been showsing a continued rising trend or increase each time the data ishas been renewed for recent year's IRM studies.
+For the 2022 IRM study, the introduction of a new LFU